teresa-m/training-material/topics/community/tutorials/community-workflow-table/tutorial.md

 >
 {: .hands_on}

-Once you have a list of the tags that you wish to keep, you can submit this to Galaxy Codex.
+Once you have a list of the tags that you wish to keep, you can submit this to Galaxy CoDex.

 > <hands-on-title>Submit the new list of tags to Galaxy Codex</hands-on-title>
 >